younaka/eva/README.md

 # This is a Eva Project.

-Members can register your skills and You can share your skills by your URL.
+Members can register own skills and Members can share own skills by own URL.